gargrave/react-simple-select/README.md

 These are few items on my current road map, although I don't have any specific
 ETA:

-- [ ] Customizable styling (in progress)
+- [ ] Customizable styling (coming soon)
 - [ ] Accessibility additions (e.g. better ARIA handling for current lists)
 - [ ] Custom option rendering (e.g. render options as components instead of just strings)
-- [ ] Add ability to specify `data-testid` attributes to all "testable" parts of the component
 - [ ] Groupable options
 - [ ] Editable options (i.e. type to add a new option)
 - [ ] Multi-select
 - [x] Async searching/loading
+- [x] Add ability to specify `data-testid` attributes to all "testable" parts of the component